In economics, deadweight loss (excess burden) is a term used to describe the loss caused to the society due to market inefficiencies.

 It occurs when equilibrium for goods and services is not attained.
 In other words, it occurs when supply curve of a commodity does not intersect the demand curve at the free market equilibrium point.

-In a graph, deadweight loss is represented by the area between supply curve and demand curve, bound by initial quantity demanded and new quantity demanded.
+In a graph, the deadweight loss is represented by the area between supply curve and demand curve, bound by initial quantity demanded and new quantity demanded.

-Figure: graphical representation of price ceiling and dead weight loss
+Figure: graphical representation of price ceiling and deadweight loss

 In the above graph, SS is a supply curve and DD is a demand curve.
-They intersect at free market equilibrium point E where Q1 amount of commodity is supplied at price P1.
+They intersect at free market equilibrium point E where the Q1 amount of commodity is supplied at price P1.

 Let us suppose P2 is the price ceiling of the commodity.
 As price ceiling is lesser than the equilibrium price, consumers’ demand for the commodity increases.
 However, producers are not willing to offer goods at such low price and therefore cut off their supply, making Q2 the new supplied in the market.